When characters get frustrated, they need a freaking drink. But when they are depressed, they get drunk.

 - Belgarath tried this in Belgarath the Sorcerer, after learning of his wife Poledra's Death by Childbirth.
 Aldur (his Master, a Physical God) seems to have stepped in and stopped him by making him physically ill to the point where he couldn't touch the stuff.
 (Belgarath then spent some years with the ladies of Maragor; when Beldin finally retrieved him, he said that Belgarath's drunkenness was still legendary in Camaar.)

 - Silk does this in The Belgariad after speaking with his mother for the first time in years.
 To elaborate, his mother used to be a beautiful woman, but caught a blindness inducing illness that left her face horribly scarred, and nobody could ever bring themselves to let her know.
-The scene is powerful precisely because of the contrast with Silk's Jerk Ass Facade and the overall humorous tone of the series.
+The scene is powerful precisely because of the contrast with Silk's playinf a jerk and the overall humorous tone of the series.

 - Genghis Khan in Conn Iggulden's Bones of the Hills takes to the airag after Temulun is killed during a raid (after being raped by Kokchu).